pilate/WorkingMan/README.md

 [GUI Announcements](https://umod.org/plugins/gui-announcements)

+## Considerations

+`WorkingMan` uses your server's configured timezone for determining the daily and weekly cycle start times.
+Be sure your server's timezone is configured how you desire.
+If you update your server's timezone, you can reload the plugin to have it sync with your new timezone as well.

 ## Player Commands

 Players have just one command they can issue via chat: `/checktimer`.
 This will have a message sent to them specifying how much time they have played for the current cycle(s) and how much time is left until the next cycle(s).